 South Bend is a city located in Indiana.
-With a 2020 population of 102,136, it is the 5th largest city in Indiana (after Indianapolis, Fort Wayne, Evansville, and Carmel) and the 311th largest city in the United States .
-South Bend is currently growing at a rate of 0.05% annually and its population has increased by 0.96% since the most recent census, which recorded a population of 101,168 in 2010.
-South Bend reached it's highest population of 132,445 in 1960.
-Spanning over 42 miles, South Bend has a population density of 2,434 people per square mile.
+South Bend has a 2020 population of 102,191.
+South Bend is currently growing at a rate of 0.05% annually and its population has increased by 0.98% since the most recent census, which recorded a population of 101,197 in 2010.

 The average household income in South Bend is $57,529 with a poverty rate of 23.59%.
 The median rental costs in recent years comes to $789 per month, and the median house value is $85,200.
 The median age in South Bend is 33.3 years, 32 years for males, and 34.5 years for females.